Zoe34/time-travel/README.md

 The game has been tested using PEP8 Python Validator and returned no problems.

 ## Technology:
+- Heroku was used to deploy this project and create the live link
+- The project was made in Gitpod, and any commits were pushed to the repository in GitHub.
+- Lucidchart was used to create the flowchart for this project as a baseline plot for the game.
+- The PEP8 Python Validator Test was used to check for any errors.
+- Python linting was used to check for any problems during the development of the game.

 ## Deployment
 The repository was created in Github using "New" on the left - hand side in the repository section.